-Eagle Terrace considers the unique demographics in our home when planning care delivery requirements, programs, resources and external partnerships.
-In our home our population needs consist of a population that varies with a combination of residents living with dementia, residents with complex care needs and residents who have previously lived in supportive housing environments.
-To meet the individualized needs of our residents, we have implemented programs such as BSO hybrid to support residents and staff, and weekly behavioral support meetings.
+Main Street Terrace considers the unique demographics in our home when planning care delivery requirements, programs, resources and external partnerships.
+In our home our population needs consist of younger residents and those living with dementia.
+To meet the individual needs of our residents, we have implemented programs such as a specialized home area for those living with dementia, programs in dementiability and we have connected with several community resources such as the YMCA so that our younger residents can still be connected to the community.